 This leads to muscles and joints being warmed up with the exact mechanics that will be performed on the workout set.
 It reduces the chances of using momentum to lift weights, allows you to lift maximum weight in the main set, makes muscles less susceptible to injury and provides for a sort of dress rehearsal for breathing and motor skill.

-To recruit maximum muscle fibers, the chosen exercise should:
+To recruit maximum muscle fibres, the chosen exercise should:

 iv.
-Involve the maximum number of joints, as moving through more joints means the recruitment of more muscle fibers versus moving through a single joint.
+Involve the maximum number of joints, as moving through more joints means the recruitment of more muscle fibres versus moving through a single joint.

 v.
-Train larger muscle groups before the smaller muscle groups as they have a higher ability to employ muscle fibers.
+Train larger muscle groups before the smaller muscle groups as they have a higher ability to employ muscle fibres.

-Other than training bigger muscle groups first and movement through multiple joints, there is another factor that influences the ‘muscle fiber recruitment’ — it’s called the ‘substrate availability’, or in simple words, the fuel available to fire (employ) these muscle fibers.
+Other than training bigger muscle groups first and movement through multiple joints, there is another factor that influences the ‘muscle fibre recruitment’ — it’s called the ‘substrate availability’, or in simple words, the fuel available to fire (employ) these muscle fibres.